 - Follow this project on Twitter @PharmaFactory

-Principal Investigator Professor Jane Harris, Director of Research and Innovation (Stratford), London College of Fashion, UAL and co-investigator Dr Francesco Mazzarella, Research Fellow in Fashion and Design for Social Change, London College of Fashion, UAL.
+Principal Investigator Professor Jane Harris, Director of Research and Innovation (Stratford), London College of Fashion, UAL.
+The research team includes co-investigators Dr Rebecca Hawkins, Responsible Hospitality Partnership Limited (RHP) and Dr Thomas Bashford-Rogers, University of the West of England; and Postdoctoral Research Assistants, Francesco Mazzarella, Research Fellow in Fashion and Design for Social Change, London College of Fashion, UAL; Stephen Whelan and Dr Victoria Young.
+It is project managed by Dr James Harvey, Research and Knowledge Exchange Development Manager at London College of Fashion, UAL.

 The UK produces high quality creative experiences - from theatres and museums to festivals, catering and accommodation providers - collectively referred to as the experience economy.
 With a value of over £300bn to the economy, this industry and the experiences it delivers to our visitors have helped the UK to be the world's seventh most visited country.